-Police arrest suspect after stabbings in Quebec City
+Police arrest suspect after stabbings in Quebec City kills 2

-QUEBEC CITY (AP) - Police in Quebec City arrested early Sunday a man dressed in medieval clothing and armed with a bladed weapon who has left “multiple victims.”
+QUEBEC CITY (AP) - Police in Quebec City early Sunday arrested a man who killed two people and injured five others near the provincial legislature on Halloween.

+The provincial police earlier said they were looking for a man dressed in medieval clothing and armed with a bladed weapon who has left “multiple victims.”
-Police said late Saturday that the attacks happened near the provincial legislature on Halloween.

 Police said five victims have been transported to a hospital, however, there was no immediate word on their conditions.

+Quebec City Police spokesperson Etienne Doyon told the Canadian Broadcasting Corp. that the suspect is a man in his mid-20s.
+Doyon confirmed two have died and five others are hurt.

 Police are asking those in the area to remain indoors.